 Start slowly and add these little changes over time.
 Little changes become healthy habits.

-Before you know it, you’ll be telling all of your friends about your healthy new lifestyle.
+Before you know it, you’ll be telling all of your friends about your healthy new lifestyle and the Mediterranean diet pyramid .
 Invite them to dinner.
 That’s what the Mediterranean lifestyle is all about.